 Above I have the @SqlSplat to manage the ‘SqlInstance’ and ‘SQLcredential’ parameters, and the @JobUpdateSplat to handle the specific parameters for these job update commands.
 This frees me up to use the @SqlSplat for other connections with other DBAtools commands seamlessly.

-You can use splats for one or no parameters.
+You can use splats for one, many or zero parameters.

 Splatting does not prevent you from using other arguments.

-As in the example above, I use two splat tables and the -SQLParameter argument as well.
+As in the example further above, I use two splat tables and the -SQLParameter argument as well.

 Here is a quick example of using multiple splats, including an empty splat for registering task scheduler jobs: